RBEGamer/WordClock/src/pcb/README.md

 * added loadcaps 10pf for 12mhz osc
 * added rst/run to swd connector
 * removed german wordclock faceplate from the back of the pcb
+* added i2c eeprom to avoid flash as settings store